Sonja Jógvansdóttir

-Sonja J. Jógvansdóttir (also known as Árni Winther Poulsen) (born 9 November 1977 in Tórshavn) is a Faroese journalist, politician, and establisher and coordinator of Samtak, the Faroese trade union center.
+Sonja J. Jógvansdóttir (born 9 November 1977 in Tórshavn) is a Faroese journalist, politician, and establisher and coordinator of Samtak, the Faroese trade union center.
 Until 2015, she was a member of Social Democratic Party (Javnaðarflokkurin).
 She is a spokesperson for the rights of homosexual people and their rights in the Faroe Islands and was one of the establishers of LGBT Faroe Islands in 2011.

 Political career

-On 1 September 2015 Jógvansdóttir became the first Faroese person, who lives openly as a homosexual, who was elected to the Faroese parliament.
+On 1 September 2015, Jógvansdóttir became the first Faroese person, who lives openly as a homosexual, who was elected to the Faroese parliament.
 She received second most votes of the Social Democratic Party.
-A few days after the election and just after the government of Aksel V. Johannesen was appointed she left the Social Democratic Party.
+A few days after the election and just after the government of Aksel V. Johannesen was appointed, she left the Social Democratic Party.
 The reason she left according to herself was that she did not wish to be a part of a homophobic party, as she felt that it was.
 At the same time she promised that she would support the government of Aksel V. Johannesen.
-As of March 2016 she is still an independent politician in the Løgting.
+As of March 2016, she is still an independent politician in the Løgting.
 The government coalition parties of the Løgting have only 16 members of 33, after the exit of Jógvansdóttir.